How to Sous Vide Tilapia

-Or you could fully cook it in a pan or in the oven and serve it with the couscous and broth.
-Cooking it sous vide is just another technique you can use and be sure to cook it perfectly.
+Or you could fully cook it in a pan or the oven and serve it with the couscous and broth.
+Cooking it sous vide is another technique you can use, and be sure to cook it perfectly.

 Sous Vide Tilapia in Spicy Seafood Broth

 - 2 pounds tilapia